qatrackplus/qatrackplus/docs/user/qa/qa_overview.rst

-Overseeing The State Of Your QA Program
+Overseeing The State Of Your QC Program
 =======================================

-There are currently two main ways of viewing the overall status of your QA program.
-You can see which tests lists are overdue or coming due soon on the **Review By Due Status** page, or you can view a snapshot of your whole QA program on the **Overview** page.
+There are currently two main ways of viewing the overall status of your QC program.
+You can see which tests lists are overdue or coming due soon on the **Review By Due Status** page, or you can view a snapshot of your whole QC program on the **Overview** page.

 .. figure:: images/due_status_menu.png
    :alt: Review Test Lists By Due Status